unicolas/unicolas.github.io/src/lib/posts/2023-10-28-generalised-auth-with-jwt-in-servant.md

 ### Final notes

 Bear in mind that Servant's generalised authentication API is considered experimental nowadays.
-It's simple yet powerful, it gave us the means to work out our particular atuhentication scheme without any hassle.
+It's simple yet powerful, it gave us the means to work out our particular authentication scheme without any hassle.
 There's one thing we will be missing from Servant auth server and that is its `ThrowAll` typeclass that helps in reducing the boilerplate needed to throw authentication errors for a whole sub-API.
 You can find the full implementation [here](https://github.com/unicolas/example-generalised-auth).